GPack1/parse-server-example/README.md

 ```

-You can change the server URL in all of the open-source SDKs, but we're releasing new builds which provide initialization time configuration of this property.
+You can change the server URL in all of the open-source SDKs, but we are releasing new builds which provide initialization time configuration of this property.